Museums in Malta are easy and fairly cheap to visit, but if you have a limited amount of time, which museums do you add to your trip itinerary?

 Location: St. Elmo Place, Valletta

-The National War Museum offers you a glimpse of the conflict and battles that Malta’s seen throughout centuries of foreign rule, with a large number of artefacts and objects of interest on display.
+The National War Museum at Fort St. Elmo offers you a glimpse of the conflict and battles that Malta’s seen throughout centuries of foreign rule, with a large number of artefacts and objects of interest on display.

 Why visit?
 The museum is housed inside the barracks of Fort St. Elmo, which was built at the tip of the peninsula before Valletta as a city was even conceived.
-Restored in recent years, it’s an interesting
+Restored in recent years, it played a pivotal role in the history of Malta.

 Tip: Be sure to view the Gloster Sea Gladiator N5520 FAITH aircraft, Roosevelt’s Jeep ‘Husky’ and above all the George Cross that was awarded to the people of Malta and which features on the country’s flag.